 - Providing advice, guidance and mentoring from/or secondment of, a member of the Deepbridge team of “business builders”

 - Assisting in establishing a worldwide distribution network

-The Deepbridge Technology Growth EIS fund targets a return of 160p per 100p invested, excluding initial tax relief over a three to four-year period – returns and timeframes are not guaranteed.
+The Deepbridge Technology Growth EIS fund targets a return of 160p per 100p invested, before EIS tax relief over a three to four-year period – returns and timeframes are not guaranteed.